Harmeet2504/matplotlib-challenge/README.md

 # matplotlib-challenge

-In this challenge, I have analysed data from a drug-based, anti-cancer pharmaceutical company.
+In this challenge, data from a drug-based, anti-cancer pharmaceutical company have been analysed.
 The company is screening for potential treatments to squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.In this study, 250 mice were treated through a variety of drug regimes over the course of 45 days.
 Their physiological responses were then monitored over the course of that time.
 My objective is to analyze the data to show how four treatments (Capomulin, Infubinol, Ketapril, and Placebo) compare.

 To analyse the data, the following plots were generated using matplotlib: